-Permeable pavements can provide for stormwater drainage and filtration, rather than direct runoff into the San Marcos River.
+Permeable pavements can provide for stormwater drainage and filtration, rather than direct runoff into the San Marcos River and could be installed where feasible.
 These options may be most appropriate for pedestrian walkways, alleys, parking lots, and low-traffic roadways.